arnoutdekimo/bwdelaytester/README.md

 ## Live graphing with gnuplot

-The data outputted can be plotted after the test, or in realtime using the gnuplot scripts from XX.
+The data outputted can be plotted after the test, or in realtime using the gnuplot scripts from [`liveplot.gnuplot`](plotting/liveplot.gnuplot).

 Using simple linux piping and netcat, one can transmit the output data to another PC: